tobiaslim/Charitree-Server/routes/README.md

 {
 	"status": "0",
 	"errors":[
-		"email":["..."], //list of error messages for email "first_name":["..."], //list of error messages for first_name "last_name":["..."], //list of error messages for last_name
+    "message": "Not able to process the request parameters.", "email":["..."], //list of error messages for email "first_name":["..."], //list of error messages for first_name "last_name":["..."], //list of error messages for last_name